material-motion/material-motion/specifications/runtime/feature_transition_window.md

 ## MVP Specification

-**Direction type**: Timelines can move in one of two directions: forward or backward.
+**Direction type**: The position in a transition window can move in one of two directions: forward or backward.

 Define a direction type that includes both possible directions.

 ```
-TimelineDirection {
+TransitionWindowDirection {
   .forward:
   .backward:
 }